Leonardo-Boss/suckless-site/tools.suckless.org/quark/index.md

 ![quark](quark.svg)

-quark is an extremely small and simple HTTP GET/HEAD-only web server.
+quark is an extremely small and simple HTTP GET/HEAD-only web server for static content.

 The goal of this project is to do one thing and do it well, namely serving static web directories and doing that right.
 Most other solutions either